This post may contain affiliate links. Read our disclosure policy.

 Are oatmeal banana cookies healthy?

 Yes!
 They’re filled with fiber, healthy carbs and some protein and they fit into both a gluten free and dairy free diet.
-Love a good anti-inflammatory breakfast to go!
+It’s great on the go breakfast for an anti-inflammatory diet!

 How long do banana oat cookies last in the fridge?